Anza (missile)

 The Anza (عنزہ Anza) is a series of shoulder-fired, man-portable surface-to-air missiles produced by Pakistan.
 Guided by an infrared homing seeker, the Anza is used for short range air defence.

-The Anza is produced by Kahuta Research Laboratories (KRL), being one of the facility's main conventional weapons projects.
+The Anza is produced by Khan Research Laboratories (KRL), being one of the facility's main conventional weapons projects.
 Development was originally undertaken to eliminate dependence on importing expensive foreign systems.
 Various versions of the Anza are currently in service with the Pakistan Army, with the Mk-III version being the most recent.